 (Round 3) Proposal 3.3-1b (H)

-For mitigating UE Tx/Rx timing errors for DL+UL positioning, subject to UE’s capability, support LMF to request a UE to report the UE TxTEG associations of all configured SRS for positioning transmissions together with UE measurement report.
+For mitigating UE Tx/Rx timing errors for DL+UL positioning, subject to UE’s capability, support LMF to optionally request a UE to report the UE TxTEG associations of all configured SRS for positioning transmissions together with a UE Multi-RTT measurement report.

-s
+Note: It does not mean the LMF makes the request for every UE Multi-RTT measurement report.

+For mitigating TRP Tx/Rx timing errors for DL+UL positioning, support LMF to optionally request a gNB to report the TRP TxTEG associations of all DL PRS transmissions together with a gNB Multi-RTT measurement report.

+Note: It does not mean the LMF makes the request for every gNB Multi-RTT measurement report.

 Comments